kreskij/all-ansi-256-colors/README.md

 # All Ansi 256 Colors

 I created this resource to help visualize the color options available for 256 color terminal emulators.
-The included HTML file offers a simple and quick way of scrolling through all possible foreground/background color combinations.
+The included ```all-ansi-colors-pretty.html``` file offers a simple and quick way of scrolling through all possible foreground/background color combinations.

 The included shell script was used to generate the combinations.
 The output of the script is rather large, it will print 256*256=65536 strings, each being escaped to show a different foreground/background color combination.